Litter Cleanups

 a group of volunteers with full trash bags

-Have you ever picked up a discarded bottle, food wrapper or cigarette butt while walking in a forest preserve?
-Then you’re already a volunteer!
 From casually discarded cans to intentionally dumped tires, every bit of trash left in the Forest Preserves hurts our natural areas and the plants and animals that depend on them.
-Whether you want to help clean up once, every once in a while, or make a long-term commitment to your favorite picnic grove, trail or shoreline—we’re here to support you or your group.
+Whether you want to help clean up every once in a while or make a long-term commitment to your favorite picnic grove, trail or shoreline, we’re here to support you or your group.

 On this page: